SebKrantz/collapse/cran-comments.md

 ## Resubmission
 This is a resubmission (the 3rd one, original submission was on 13.01.2020).
 In this version I have:

 * Implemented some minor improvements and fixed some typos compared to the 2nd resubmission of 02.02.2020.
-Please get back to me considering this submission, you have not responded to the submission of 02.02.
+Please get back to me considering the current submission, you have not responded to the submission of 02.02.

 * Only listed the main authors ('aut'/citation) of data.table and Rcpp as 'ctb' to my package as suggested by Uwe Ligges in a response to the first resubmission from 18.01.2020.